On the optimal estimation of probability measures in weak and strong topologies: Supplementary results

-Using $c^c/c\,!\le e^{c}$ and choosing $\lambda=\frac{\theta}{eR}$ for some $0<\theta<1$, we obtain the desired result in (\ref{Eq:theta}).
-Using $-\log(1-\theta)<\theta/(1-\theta)$ for $0<\theta<1$ in (\ref{Eq:theta}) and taking infimum over $\theta\in(0,1)$ (where the infimum is obtained at $\theta=\sqrt{\log|\Cal{A}|}/(1+\sqrt{\log|\Cal{A}|})$) yields (\ref{Eq:theta-1}). \end{proof} The following result is based on the standard chaining argument to obtain a bound on the expected suprema of the Rademacher chaos process of degree 2.
-While the reader can to refer to \cite[Corollary 5.18]{delaPena-99} for a general result to bound the expected suprema of the Rademacher chaos process of degree $m$, we present a bound with explicit constants and with the lower limit of the entropy integral away from zero.
-This allows one to handle classes whose entropy number grows polynomially (for $\beta\ge 1$ in Theorem~\ref{Thm:consistency}) in contrast to the entropy integral bound in \cite[Equation 5.1.22]{delaPena-99} where the integral diverges to infinity.
-Similar modification to the Dudley entropy integral bound on the expected suprema of empirical processes is carried out in \cite{Mendelson-02}. \begin{appxlem} Suppose $\Cal{G}$ is a class of real-valued functions on $\Cal{X}\times\Cal{X}$ and $(\varepsilon_i)^n_{i=1}$ be a independent Rademacher variables.
-Define $\beta:=\sup_{g_1,g_2\in\Cal{G}}\rho(g_1,g_2)$.
-Then, for any $(x_i)^n_{i=1}\subset\Cal{X}$ and $0<\theta<1$,
+The following result is based on the standard chaining argument to obtain a bound on the expected suprema of the Rademacher chaos process of degree 2.
+While the reader can to refer to de la Pe{\~{n}}a and Gin{\'{e}} \cite{delaPena-99}, Corollary~5.18, for a general result to bound the expected suprema of the Rademacher chaos process of degree $m$, we present a bound with explicit constants and with the lower limit of the entropy integral away from zero.
+This allows one to handle classes whose entropy number grows polynomially (for $\beta\ge1$ in Theorem~\ref{Thm:consistency}) in contrast to the entropy integral bound in de la Pe{\~{n}}a and Gin{\'{e}} \cite{delaPena-99}, Equation 5.1.22, where the integral diverges to infinity.
+Similar modification to the Dudley entropy integral bound on the expected suprema of empirical processes is carried out in Mendelson \cite{Mendelson-02}.